GC AI

 Harvey initially launched with law firms as the primary customer.
 Winston Weinberg, who co-founded Harvey in 2022 after working as a securities litigator at O’Melveny, built the product for the Big Law world he knew: long-form memo output, partner-track drafting, precedent-heavy research.

-GC AI was built from the opposite starting point.
-Cecilia Ziniti spent three tours as a General Counsel (Anki, Bloomtech, Replit) before building the platform because no one had designed a legal AI product for the work she did.
+GC AI is an enterprise-ready legal AI platform that was built from the opposite starting point.
+Cecilia Ziniti spent three tours as a General Counsel (Anki, Bloomtech, Replit) before building the platform because no one had designed a legal AI product for the work she did day to day.

 That difference shows up in the build decisions: an in-house-tuned system design built around legal team workflows, Exact Quote citations with character-level accuracy so every answer forwarded to the CEO is verifiable, a highly rated Word Add-in on Microsoft AppSource, an in-house prompt library with NDA, MSA, DPA, and board resolution playbooks ready on day one.

-More than 1,700 in-house legal teams use the platform including 80+ public companies and 25 unicorns.
-Customers include TIME, Riot Games, Eventbrite, Arc’teryx, Tipalti, Viant.
+More than 1,800 in-house legal teams use the platform as of June 2026, including 80+ public companies and 25 unicorns.
+Customers include TIME, Riot Games, Eventbrite, Arc’teryx, Tipalti, and Viant..
 No sales call is required to start.

 Here is what Harvey’s platform includes, what it costs, and where in-house teams find its edges.